SAP/spartacus-docs/contributing_to_docs/writer-guide.md

     git clone https://github.com/SAP/cloud-commerce-spartacus-storefront-docs.git
     ```

 4. Press **Enter**.

-    Your local clone of the Spartacus documentation repository will be created.
+    A new `cloud-commerce-spartacus-storefront-docs` directory is created, and a local clone of the Spartacus documentation repository is copied to this directory.

 ### Working with GitHub Issues